ScaDS/napari-tutorial-2023/_sources/03_supervised_machine_learning/interactive_pixel_classification/readme.md

 If the segmentation works well, consider backing up the `ObjectSegmenter.cl` file that has been saved.
 If you didn't change the file location before training, it will be located in the folder from where you started napari on the command line.

+## Exercise

+Train a Object Segmenter for the `human mitosis` example image.
+You find it in the menu `File > Open Samples > napari builtins > Human mitosis`.